 Austin Realtors are often asked should we buy a pre-owned home (resale) or a brand new never lived-in home from a builder.
 Naturally, there are compelling reasons for and against each option.
 Let’s take a closer look at some of the pros and cons of buying new construction in Austin.

-- It gives the buyer the right to choose floor plans, front elevations, lot selections, color choices, appliance selections, choice of kitchen cabinets, and counter tops, and upgrades that include type of flooring, light fixtures, and even outside decks or patios.
+- It gives the buyer the right to choose floor plans, front elevations, lot selections, color choices, appliance selections, choice of kitchen cabinets, and counter tops, and upgrades that include type of flooring, light fixtures, and even outside decks or patios, of course, the buyer would have to keep in mind the importance of hiring the building inspections Melbourne before undergoing construction.

 - Most newly constructed homes will include fences, grass, sod and basic landscaping in the front yards.